 Registration finishes at 9:10am in the morning with the second session of the day being recorded at 12.00.

-Students who arrive after registration should report to Reception where they must sign in and record the reason for their lateness.
+Students who arrive after registration should report to the Year Office/HQ where they must sign in and record the reason for their lateness.

 How do I report my child’s absence?